 “We don’t yet know how effective they are at preventing the transmission of the virus,” he said, though noted it “stands to reason” that vaccines will also reduce the spread.

 If you are thinking of staying longer, a better option would be a student visa.
 As currently, most of our schools are offering discounts, special instalment plans, or other forms of help.

 At Go Study, we have expert counselors able to support you step by step and guide you through this delicate journey.
 Before you make any decision, which may affect your current visa or situation.
 Please contact us and seek advice, our support is free of charge!

 WHAT DOES THIS MEAN FOR INTERNATIONAL STUDENTS IN AUSTRALIA

 The good news is, most people on temporary visas inside Australia will get the vaccine for free.

-What we do know is that the first students to be allowed back into Australia will be those who are returning students or who have a confirmation of enrolment.
-If you are looking to study in Australia, contact us as Go Study so we can get your application started and secure you a Confirmation of Enrolment (COE) which will help you get priority consideration in entry into Australia.
+What we do know is that the first students to be allowed back into Australia will be those who are returning students or who have a confirmation of enrollment.
+If you are looking to study in Australia, contact us as Go Study, so we can get your application started and secure you a Confirmation of Enrollment (COE) which will help you get priority consideration for entry into Australia.